ironhack-labs/lab_recap-building-dynamic-react-app/README.md

     In your terminal, navigate to where you want to create your project and run the following command.
 Name your project `lab-react-product-list`.

     ```shell
-    # Creates a new Vite project with a React + TypeScript template
+    # Creates a new Vite project with a React template
-    $ npm create vite@latest lab-react-product-list -- --template react-ts
+    $ npm create vite@latest lab-react-product-list -- --template react
     ```

 2.  **Navigate into the project and install dependencies.**